From Battling My Son’s Screen Time Addiction to Building AI & Robotics Youth Foundation

 If you’re a parent facing similar battles over screen time, an educator seeking to engage distracted students, a professional wanting to mentor the next generation, or simply someone who shares our vision—join us.
 Help us empower young minds to not just navigate the age of AI, but to shape it and thrive in it.

-Visit aryf.org to explore our programs and discover how you can be part of this transformation.
+Explore our programs and discover how you can be part of this transformation.
 Together, we can turn screen time struggles into opportunities for innovation.